 NASA / JPL-CALTECH / A. KASHLINSKY / SCIENCE PHOTO LIBRARY NASA / JPL-CALTECH / A. KASHLINSKY / SCIENCE PHOTO LIBRARY

-Distant stars.
-Infrared Spitzer Space Telescope image of distant stars and galaxies in a patch of sky in the constellation Draco.
-It was in this region that the light from the first generation of stars in the universe was detected.
-The light from known objects was masked out, revealing a faint background glow.
-This is thought to be the light from Population III stars, which formed over 13 billion years ago, when the universe was only a few hundred million years old.
+Light from the first stars.
+Infrared Spitzer Space Telescope image of light (orange) from the first stars in the universe.
+To detect this light, a region of sky in the constellation Draco was imaged, and the light from known objects masked out (grey).
+This revealed this faint background glow, thought to be the light from Population III stars.
+These formed over 13 billion years ago, when the universe was only a few hundred million years old.
 These stars were huge and hot, and the energetic ultraviolet light they emitted has been redshifted to infrared as the universe expanded.
-For this region masked to reveal the infrared background, see R980/190.
+For this region before masking, see R980/189.

 Model release not required.
 Property release not required.